gofiber/fiber/bind_readme.md

 - query
 - param
 - cookie
+- form
+- multipart

 (binding for Request/Response header are case in-sensitive)

 private and anonymous fields will be ignored.

+basically, you can bind all type `int8/int16...uint64/int/uint/float32/float64/string/bool`, you can also bind their slice for non `param` source.

+`int` and `uint`, float and `bool` are parsed by `strconv.ParseInt`, `strconv.ParseUint`, `strconv.ParseFloat` and `strconv.ParseBool`, if binder failed to parse input string, a error will be returned by binder.

+## Quick Start:

 ```go
 package main